*Plan your trip carefully

 caution.
 Don't drive

-faster than you can see ahead.
-High speeds in poor or no
+can see ahead.
+High speeds in poor or no visibility

 be difficult to see.